FasterSpeeding/Tanjun/docs/usage.md

-To set the results for an autocomplete interaction call [AutocompleteContext.set_choices][tanjun.abc.AutocompleteContext.set_choices]: this takes the same arguments as [dict][] and up to 25 choices (where both name and value have a limit of up to 100 characters).
+To set the results for an autocomplete interaction call [AutocompleteContext.set_choices][tanjun.abc.AutocompleteContext.set_choices]: this has a similar signature to [dict][] and takes up to 25 choices (where both name and value have a limit of up to 100 characters).

 Unlike application commands, autocomplete must give a response within 3 seconds as these do not support deferrals.